memezsxz/memezsxz/README.md

 # Hi, I'm Meme 👋

-I'm a software developer who enjoys building **useful, interesting, and sometimes just-for-fun applications**.
+I'm a software developer who enjoys building useful, interesting, and sometimes just-for-fun applications.

 I'm always looking to learn more and see how new technologies, languages, ideas, and ways of doing things can improve the way I approach programming and help me grow as a developer.